Coleslaw3557/lohp-maze/remote_unit_client_spec.md

 ## 1. Overview

 The Remote Unit Client is a Python-based application designed to run on Raspberry Pi units distributed throughout the maze.
-It will communicate with the central LoHP-MazeManager Control System server, handle audio playback, and manage local lighting effects if applicable.
+It will communicate with the central LoHP-MazeManager Control System server, handle audio playback, and manage local triggers (e.g., buttons, sensors).

 ## 2. Key Components